From Appalachian State University Policy Manual

 - Maintain a record of information released -- all facts given to the media should be logged as to when this information became known and when it was released.
 This will help avoid duplication.

 - Do not release names of victims prematurely -- names of victims should never be released until the family has been notified.
-The Associate Vice Chancellor for Student Development should be the source for providing this information to the Public Affairs/News Bureau.
+The Associate Vice Chancellor for Student Affairs should be the source for providing this information to the Public Affairs/News Bureau.
 In situations involving faculty the information should come from the Provost's Office.

 - Avoid speculation -- never offer an unqualified opinion as to the cause of accidents, amount of damage, effect on University operations or employment.
 This will be established through official channels.
 Detailed information of this type will be available only after all the facts have been reviewed.